Aysha2409/SmartTransportSurvey/SurveyDesign.md

 - **Right to Withdraw**: Participants can choose not to complete the survey or exit at any time.
 - **No Harm Principle**: We will ensure that no question causes psychological distress or discomfort.

-A brief consent statement will be provided at the start of the survey.